Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: Introduction

-We remark that our Theorem~\ref{thm: main1'} is similar to the Corollary 1 in \cite{HeZel12}.
-We note that a similar problem of analyzing periodic orbits approximating a period two orbit was studied in \cite{St03}.
-However the proof is different here, because of the existence of singularity for billiards.
+We remark that our Theorem~\ref{thm: main1'} implies that the deformation function $\bn\equiv 0$ in the analytic case.
+Observe that in Corollary 1 of \cite{HeZel12}\footnote{The first derivative $\left.\frac{d}{d\epsilon}\right|_{\epsilon=0} \rho_\epsilon(x)$ in \cite{HeZel12} is in fact the deformation function $\bn$ in our setting, under suitable parametrization. }, a flat dependence on $\mu$ is proven.
+In the analytic setting it leads to absence of non-trivial real analytic deformation.
+We note that a similar problem of analysing periodic orbits approximating a period two orbit was studied in \cite{St03}.
+However, the proof is different here, because of the existence of singularity for billiards.